Anna Chait- Counselling & Psychotherapy (MSc)

-Life can be difficult sometimes, you may feel stuck in a rut, you might be feeling depressed, sad, anxious, fearful, angry, confused or might not even know how you are feeling.
+Life can be difficult sometimes, you might be feeling depressed, sad, anxious, fearful, angry, confused or feel stuck and that nothing is working for you.

-My experience includes working with relational issues, problems of depression and anxiety as well as issues regarding identity, culture, gender, race and sexuality.
+My experience includes working with depression, anxiety, problems in relationships, issues with work, low self-esteem, indecision, isolation, loneliness, anger issues, domestic violence, sexual abuse as well as issues regarding identity, culture, gender, race and sexuality.

 Therapy can help you feel less troubled and burdened by your difficulties.
 It can support you in reconnecting and rediscovering who you are and help you feel better equipped to deal with the ups and downs that inevitably occur in life.

 I am happy to talk to you on the phone as a first step or if you prefer you can email me, so please contact me to discuss any concerns you may have.
-I offer individual, face-to-face sessions as well as telephone and last 50 min.
+I offer individual sessions online or by telephone.
+Each session lasts 50 min.

 Training, qualifications & experience

 -Registered Member of the British Association for Counselling & Psychotherapy (MBACP ).

 -Extensive training in issues of domestic violence and survivors of sexual abuse.

 -In-depth knowledge and experience on issues of racism, ethnicity and culture.